Last Updated on

+Communication is a crucial aspect of cognitive development in children.
+Language development is essential to enable learning.
+If your child can speak and understand well, his learning and reading will also improve.
 If you find that your toddler has trouble with his language or hasn’t started to efficiently speak even after a certain age, you can engage him in a few fun activities that will help him develop his language skills.

-10 Activities for Language Development in Toddlers
+11 Activities for Language Development in Toddlers

 1. Play the Telephone Game

-2. Sing with Him
+2. Sing With Him

 4. Speak in Complete Sentences

 Ask your toddler simple questions and encourage him to speak in complete sentences.
 This will give him a good idea of how sentence construction works and help him construct strong, coherent sentences.
 Ask your child simple things like, “do you want an orange?” and teach him to respond in a full sentence.
 This practice will act as a strong foundation for the future, as he will be able to articulate his thoughts better.